Effective teaching: 10 tips on what works and what doesn’t

 6. Manage behavior

-7. There’s no evidence that setting works
+7. There’s no evidence that the setting works

 8. Don’t worry about learning styles